 5. You will improve your recovery abilities.

 Full-body routines demand greater recovery abilities from your body.
-And your body responds in increasing your recovery speed.
+And your body responds by increasing your recovery speed.
 Usually you are training your whole body 2-3 times per week on full-body routines.
-So every body part is worked 2-3 times per week which means greater anabolic response (if you support it with calorie surplus) and greater strength gains (because strength training is actually a skill that you need to train and support) on full-body routines.
+So every body part is worked 2-3 times per week which means greater anabolic response (if you support it with a calorie surplus) and greater strength gains (because strength training is actually a skill that you need to train and support) on full-body routines.

 6. Unconventional tools mix better with full-body routines.

 Sandbags, kettlebells and bodyweight exercises mix much better with full-body routines rather than with splits.
 It’s all about setup.
 You can do lots of accessory work with these tools.
 I mean stuff like all the cleans and shouldering.
 No matter what your goal is, you better do full-body routines with these tools.